- Department of Safety and Environmental Management

 - LAW CENTER: Office of Disability Services

 The Law Center remains strongly committed to its long-standing policy of providing reasonable accommodations for members of its student body who have disabilities.
 The faculty and staff work to provide the accommodations most appropriate for each individual student to ensure that students are given an equal opportunity for learning and pursuing their academic interests.
-Upon acceptance to the Law Center, both J.D. and LL.M. students with disabilities should contact the Director of Disability Services, Marianne Huger, at 202-662-4042 or email email@example.com.
-The Office of Disability Services (McDonough 210) serves all students with disabilities, including physical and learning disabilities.
-Please see the Services for Students with Disabilities Brochure.
+Upon acceptance to the Law Center, both J.D. and LL.M. students with disabilities should contact The Office of Disability Services at 202-662-4042 or by email – email@example.com.
+The Office of Disability Services (Hotung 310) serves all students with disabilities, including physical and learning disabilities.

 For more information go to: http://www.law.georgetown.edu/campus-life/disability-services/